 - The acquiring bank that is responsible for obtaining payment on the merchant’s behalf

-Best Practices to Prevent Chargeback Fraud
+Best Practices to Prevent eCommerce Chargeback Fraud

 - Validate cardholders with authentication.
 Use card network prevention tools such as address verification service (AVS), card security codes (CVV), 3-D Secure 2.0 (3DS2), and a real-time account updater feature such as Visa Account Updater (VAU).
 Using several of these authentication tools increases accuracy.

 - Use available tools and check reason codes.
-Card networks have automated response programs that work in real time to resolve inquiries, clear up cardholder confusion, and reduce fraud.
+Card networks have automated response programs that work in real-time to resolve inquiries, clear up cardholder confusion, and reduce fraud.
 Chargebacks are assigned reason codes that indicate why the chargeback was issued.
 Tracking reason codes can help retailers understand why chargebacks are happening.

 - Communicate clearly with customers.
-The more engaged a retailer is in communicating with customers at every step of the buying process, the harder it is for customers to dispute policies or transactions.
+The more engaged a retailer is in communicating with customers at every step of the buying process, the harder it is for customers to dispute policies or card transactions.
 Make return policies simple, clear, and obvious to customers, and have customers click a checkbox to confirm they have legally agreed to your terms at checkout.
 Provide easy-to-find contact information for customers to easily communicate with the retailer through chat, email, phone, or another channel.

 - Look for red flags and create a traceable record.
-Oftentimes, fraudsters rapidly purchase high quantities of items, high ticket products, or multiples of the same product with the intent of committing chargeback fraud.
+Often, fraudsters rapidly purchase high quantities of items, high ticket products, or multiples of the same product with the intent of committing chargeback fraud.
 Retailers can build verification methods to build proof that the cardholder authorized the purchase, understand the purchasing habits of their customer, and send order confirmation immediately after purchase and at other key stages to create an audit trail.

 - Track your customer order.
 Communicate clearly at each step of the order journey—from the moment the order ships to the time it is delivered.
 Fraudsters cannot claim a package was not delivered if you track and confirm order delivery with your carriers and/or require signed delivery confirmation.

-- Negative list known offenders.
+- Negative list of known offenders.
 Cyber shoplifters will typically reoffend.
 Retailers can block bad actors with a negative list that denies them from making future purchases.

 - Use humans to make judgment calls.
-Customer service and contact centers that are deploying AI virtual agents need to be mindful that only humans have the intuitive, empathic, and discerning ability to make judgment calls about a customer’s request for a refund or chargeback that is outside the normal scope of the return policy.
+Customer service and contact centers deploying AI virtual agents need to be mindful that only humans have the intuitive, empathic, and discerning ability to make judgment calls about a customer’s request for a refund or chargeback that is outside the normal scope of the return policy.

 The bottom line is that eCommerce retailers need a strong prevention and deterrence strategy.
 The best way to accomplish this is to create as much of a record as possible of each transaction, requiring the customer to opt-in or validate steps in the purchasing process and to dispute invalid chargebacks.
 Understanding the latest eCommerce fraud statistics is crucial for staying informed and proactive.

 Why Retailers Need Chargeback Management Support